YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 They are connected.

-In my opinion, one of the biggest mistakes in hair transplantation is to judge the result without separating graft survival from ongoing native hair loss.
+One of the biggest mistakes in hair transplantation is to judge the result without separating graft survival from ongoing native hair loss.
 Those are not the same thing, and if a patient does not understand the difference, he can easily misread the result.

-This is also exactly the kind of explanation that should come from the surgeon.
+That explanation should come from the surgeon.

 Yes, absolutely.